dburr698/dburr698/README.md

 - 👋 Hi, I’m @dburr698
 - I’m interested in software development, creating apps and games, and learning more about automation and artificial intelligence
-- I’m currently learning Javascript.
-I also have some basic knowledge of python, CSS, and HTML.
+- I’m currently learning React and Redux.
+I also have experience with Node.js, PostgreSQL, Express, Bootstrap, JavaScript, and Python.
-- I’m looking to collaborate with experienced developers that I can learn from and don't mind a bit of mentoring.
+- I’m looking to collaborate with experienced developers on a variety of projects to learn new technologies and build up my portfolio.
 - You can reach me at d.burrell698@gmail.com

 <!---